Dining Out Safely: Essential Tips for People with Food Allergies

 5. How can an HMO like Medicare Plus help me manage my allergies?

 Medicare Plus provides access to specialists like allergists who can perform skin or blood tests to accurately identify your triggers.
-Additionally, having a reliable HMO ensures you have emergency ER coverage in case of food allergy reaction during your food trips.
+Having a reliable HMO also ensures you have emergency ER coverage in case of food allergy reaction during your food trips.

 Easy access health plan options for the Filipino community.